will62794/tla-web/doc/notes/log.md

 Note that module substitutions can refer to either `CONSTANT` or `VARIABLE` declarations (note that *declarations* are different from *definitions*).

 In general, if we expanded all definitions fully (i.e. apply all reductions), what is the role of "scopes" or "contexts" in this world?
 Is this helpful when thinking about a more unified model of definitions and "scoping"?

+If we expand all definitions fully, then, as Lamport notes, a top-level formula should only refer to

+> variables, primed variables, model values, and built-in TLA+ operators and constants.